ska-telescope/ska-src-maltopuft-frontend/docs/src/pages/user-guide/overview.rst

    Single pulse labeller.

 Each point on the chart is a candidate.
-In general, candidates are short bursts of radio emission detected by a telescoppe.
+In general, candidates are short bursts of radio emission detected by a telescope.
 Currently, all MALTOPUFT candidates are detected by the MeerTRAP single pulse search pipeline.
 There are plans to support the ingestion of data archives from other telescopes in the future.

 The MeerTRAP single pulse search pipeline measures several properties of the detected pulse, including the `Dispersion Measure <https://astronomy.swin.edu.au/cosmos/P/Pulsar+Dispersion+Measure>`_ (DM) which is the integrated column density of free electrons between an observer (in this case, the telescope) and the source of the radio emission.